 |On the south side of the cathedral is a terrace, with views of the Aare River below, a children's play area with bouncy horses and bouncy things, table and chairs, and a great place to relax.
 Look down into the river, where you'll see a statue of a bear on the locks.|

-Bear Park (BarenPark) – On the east side of the Nydegg Bridge is the Bear Park, right along the river.
-In previous centuries, live bears were kept in a bear pit, but now the bears have a lovely big grassy hill, trees to climb and their own pool.
-The day we visited, Bjork or Finn was napping at the edge of the pool, while the younger bears, Ursina and Berna, played on the logs.
+Bern Animal Park – On the east side of the Nydegg Bridge is the Bern Animal Park, right along the river.
+Bears have a lovely big grassy hill, trees to climb and their own pool.
+The day we visited, bears were napping at the edge of the pool, while the younger bears played on the logs.

 |Bear play area – Before walking down the hill to see the live bears, kids will have fun climbing on the adorable life-size carved wooden bears in the play area.
 The Bear Park is free, and open all the time.|